 The following medical conditions and circumstances may prevent you from flying:

-The symptoms of COVID-19 include a cough, fever and high temperature.
+The symptoms of Covid-19 include a high temperature, a new, continuous cough and a loss or change to your sense of smell or taste.
 If you are experiencing these symptoms, you should: